 Each semester, doctoral students will be registered and receive a formal Pass/Fail grade for the research practicum.

+The qualifying exam will entail a choice between a systematic review or a comprehensive literature review of a given topic of interest.
 All students must pass a qualifying exam, which serves as an examination of what students have learned to date in the program and a determination of whether they are ready to engage in independent research.
 Successful completion of the qualifying exam also demonstrates that a student is able to adhere to accepted norms of scholarship and produce written work of publishable quality.
-The format of the qualifying exam is an integrative review paper.

 In creating a dissertation proposal, students will choose a topic or research question to study, and will form a dissertation committee based on their research area interest and faculty area of expertise.
 Students will submit their written proposal to the dissertation committee and arrange for an oral defense.